 as well as the iconic boxers; R100RS, R90S, R80G/S and “Paris Dakar” and its successors R100GS+ R80GS with paralever (1987-1995). etc.

-The history of BMW's milestones shares the k1 also with a 1 in its type as the famous BMW 635 CSi, Z1, M3, M5 as well as
+The history of BMW's milestones shares the k1 also with a 1 in its type as the famous BMW M1, Z1

 The k1 was in part, developed to achieve a market share of the existing sports bikes segment dominated by Yamaha FZR1000, Honda CBR1000F, Kawasaki ZX-7, ZX-10, Suzuki GSX-R 1100, Bimota Dieci, Triumph Daytona 1000, etc.